“A super-stylish island retreat, with luxurious treetop living and an unspoilt private beach - ultimate romance and total relaxation”

-Right on the beach, the newer 2-storey Penghulu's House is the resort's only family villa.
+Two-storey Penghulu's House is the resort's only family villa, right on the beach.
 The double bedroom has a vast living space opening to a spectacular view of the sea; the twin has direct access to a beautifully decked plunge pool.

 Baby cots available on request